AmmarAlh/p00ickey-car/README.md

 # 🧠 Pickey-Car

 This is a weekend project I’m doing for fun and to stay up-to-date with ROS 2.
-The Pickey-Car is basically a Roomba with a 9-degree-of-freedom robot hand strapped to the top.
+The Pickey-Car is basically a car with a 9-degree-of-freedom robot hand strapped to the top.
 I’m building everything for both **simulation** and **real hardware** environments.

 ---